 How many hours per week do you serve process?
 About 25 hours

 What does a typical serve look like?
 The day before, I print and package the serve, then I plan my route for efficiency.
-I serve the entire upper half of the state — 20 some area codes — so planning ahead is important.
+I serve the entire upper half of the state—20 some area codes—so planning ahead is important.
 The next day, I drive up and take the picture first.
 I carry a stun gun for dogs.
 There’s usually a story to tell about a place if you pay attention and trust your gut.
 A lot of people are having financial troubles that have never had trouble before.
 Sometimes you need to listen and be Dear Abby.
 A lot of people are embarrassed.
 You’ve got to understand because one day I might be in that situation.
-People will get angry then apologize.
+People will get angry and then apologize.
 Don’t take it personally.
 Stay compassionate and respectful and people will usually respond positively.

 Did you engage in training with ABC Legal?
 Process server orientation via video training.